vocalpy/vocalpy/docs/getting_started/quickstart.md

 - In line 1, you declare the parameters that you use to generate spectrograms explicitly, as a dictionary.
 This helps with reproducibility by encouraging you to document those parameters
 - In line 2, you also decide what function you will use to generate the spectrograms.
 Here we use the helper function `vocalpy.spectrogram`.
 - In line 3, you create an instance of the `SpectrogramMaker` class with the function you want to use to generate spectrograms, and the parameters to use with that function.
 We refer to the function we pass in as a `callback`, because the `SpectrogramMaker` will "call back" to this function when it makes a spectrogram.
 - In line 4, you make the spectrograms, with a single call to the method `vocalpy.SpectrogramMaker.make`.
-You pass in the audio we loaded earlier, and you tell VocalPy that you want to parallelize the generation of the spectrograms.
-This is done for you, using the library `dask`.
+You pass in the sounds we loaded earlier, and you tell VocalPy that you want to parallelize the generation of the spectrograms.
+This is done for you, using the library :mod:`dask`.

 +++